Western (European) Manuscripts

-Manuscripts from important monastic and other centres are numerous, among them Bremen, Erfurt, Essen, Luxeuil, Murbach, Trier and Weissenau, and there are also many secular works including cartularies, royal wardrobe books and chronicles.
+There are numerous items from important monastic and other centres of manuscript production, among them Bremen, Erfurt, Essen, Luxeuil, Murbach, Trier and Weissenau.
+There are also many secular works including cartularies, royal wardrobe books and chronicles.